Low Valuations Miss The Cash Planet Fitness's Franchise Model Could Return Through Dividends

 Above, we've included our Credit Cash Flow Prime chart for PLNT.
 The chart provides a far more comprehensive view of credit fundamentals than traditional ratio-based analyses.
 It shows the cash flow generation and cash obligations related to the credit of the firm.
 The blue line indicates the gross cash earnings (Valens' scrubbed cash flow number) expected to be generated based on consensus analyst estimates and Valens Research's own in-house research team.
 The blue dots above that line include the cash available at that time.

 Our estimates are pricing in fairly conservative estimates for 9% revenue growth over the next two years, followed by a stabilization going forward.
-Keeping revenue-per store flat, this implies 250 new stores over the next 2-5 years, significantly lower than management’s estimates.
+Keeping revenue per store flat, this implies 250 new stores over the next 2-5 years, significantly lower than management’s estimates.
 In reality, the company could see net income double by 2021 as the firm opens new franchised locations in line with management estimates.

 The colored, stacked bars show the cash obligations of the firm in each year forecast.
 The most difficult obligations to avoid are at the bottom of each stack, such as interest expense, and the aforementioned Term Loan maturity in 2021.
 The obligations with more flexibility to defer year to year, such as rental maintenance, and maintenance capital expenditures, are at the top of the stacked bars.